rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

 <br>

 ##Deprecated Zebra Devices
-The following Zebra Devices are no longer supported beginning with the release of RMS 5.1:
+**The following Zebra Devices are not supported in RMS 5.1** (but can still be targeted by prior versions):

 <H4>Mobile Computers</H4>
 <table class="table table-striped">